oracle/graalpython/docs/user/OsInterface.md

 The Python standard library also provides OS abstraction, but exposes lower level interfaces, for instance, the OS module directly exposes some POSIX functions.
 On non-POSIX platforms, this interface is emulated to a degree.

-GraalVM Python runtime provides two alternative implementations of the system related functionality offered by the builtin Python modules such as `os`.
+GraalPy runtime provides two alternative implementations of the system related functionality offered by the builtin Python modules such as `os`.
 Which implementation is used can be controlled by the option `PosixModuleBackend`: valid values are `native` and `java`.

 ## Native Backend